kush-rastogi/Road-Accident-Dashboard/README.md

 # Road-Accident-Dashboard
-In this Dashboard, I've created a comprehensive view of road accidents for the years 2019 and 2022.
+In this Dashboard, I've created a comprehensive view of road accidents for the years 2019 to 2022.
 The objective was to provide valuable insights to clients and shed light on accident trends.

 # About the project:
 * I used Excel for data cleaning to help strengthen my command of the fundamental spreadsheet tool.